 Whichever pass you end up choosing, it is almost guaranteed to work out cheaper than buying single tickets for all of your journeys.
 Often a pass is even less than one round-trip, so we highly recommend taking advantage here.
 In most cases, they include airport transfer trains as well, so you can use them from the get-go.

-This post was first published in November, 2016.
-Last updated in March, 2019.
-While we strive to make sure all details are correct, they may vary.
+This post was first published in November 2016.
+Last updated in February 2021.
+While we strive to make sure all details are correct, information is subject to change.